15 Best Day Trips from Phoenix

 Time, Distance: About 1 hour 40 minutes, 104 miles

-There are vineyards in Arizona?
-I know, I was surprised too.
-One of the wine regions in Arizona, Verde Valley Wine Trial, is actually located less than 2 hours from Phoenix and is one of the best day trips from Phoenix.
+One of the wine regions in Arizona, Verde Valley Wine Trial, is located less than 2 hours from Phoenix and offers one of the best day trips from Phoenix.
 You can visit these wineries all year, but if you would like to see the vineyards when there are still grapes on the vines I recommend going in late summer or early fall.
 Cottonwood and Cornville are at a higher elevation than Phoenix so it is a bit cooler which makes it a great day trip to escape the heat.
 In Cornville you can find Oak Creek Vineyards, Page Springs Cellars, Javelina Leap, and DA Ranch.
 The vineyards in Cornville grow some of their grape varieties here.
-Oak Creek Vineyards has a great Groupon for wine tasting which also gives you a free wine glass to take home.
+You could also do a wine tour from Sedona that includes three tasting rooms in wine country.

 If you are looking for more wine tasting opportunities, located along Main St in Cottonwood you can find several wineries including Arizona Stronghold Vineyards, Merkin Vineyards Osteria, Winery 101, Tantrum Wines, Carlson Creek Winery, Pillsbury Wine Company, and Burning Tree Cellars.
 Most of these wineries have vineyards in southeast Arizona near Wilcox, but offer great wineries to taste their delicious wine in Cottonwood.
-Arizona Stronghold Vineyards offers an amazing Groupon for wine tasting, a cheese plate, and wine glasses.
 While you are in Cottonwood don’t miss Pizzeria Bocce which has tasty pizza and a great atmosphere and service.

 Time, Distance: About 1 hour 45 minutes, 103 miles